Suzuki Program

 Developmentally appropriate curriculum

 The Suzuki method is developmentally targeted to young children.
-Children build strong foundational skills through creative and playful activities alternating between exercises, movement, and song (video here and here).
+Children build strong foundational skills through creative and playful activities alternating between exercises, movement, and song (videos: Parts of the BowMixed Strings class ensemblefinding the E string).
 Teacher, child and parent work together - no prior experience is needed, as parents learn right along with their child in class and partner with them at home.
 As the children grow they build on this foundation, transitioning gradually and naturally to increasing mastery and independence in their learning.

 What is the difference between Suzuki lessons and traditional private lessons?